EnterpriseDB/tpa/docs/src/volumes.md

 `volume_for` or `mountpoint` during deployment happens as with any other volume.

-TPAexec does not currently support the creation and assembly of RAID arrays on other platforms, but you can use an existing array by adding an entry to volumes with `device_name: /dev/md0` or `/dev/mapper/xyz`.
+TPA does not currently support the creation and assembly of RAID arrays on other platforms, but you can use an existing array by adding an entry to volumes with `device_name: /dev/md0` or `/dev/mapper/xyz`.
-TPAexec will handle `mkfs` and `mount` as with any other block device.
+TPA will handle `mkfs` and `mount` as with any other block device.

 ## LUKS encryption

-TPAexec can set up a LUKS-encrypted device:
+TPA can set up a LUKS-encrypted device:

 ```yaml
 instances: